Devotions

 Chance or Providence

 I suppose the events in our lives can be explained as happening by chance or by providence.
-As a people of faith we believe that life is not just the roll of the dice but guided by the invisible hand of God.
-This is certainly evident by what has transpired during a few months in […]
+As a people of faith we believe that life is not just the […]

 Read More